deniskyashif/blog/content/posts/csharp-concurrency-patterns-using-channels.md

 Channel<string> ch = Channel.CreateUnbounded<string>();
 ```

-`Channel` is a static class which exposes several factory methods for creating channels. `Channel<T>` is a data structure that supports reading and writing.
+`Channel` is a static class which exposes several factory methods for creating channels. `Channel<T>` or `Channel<TWrite, TRead>` is a data structure that supports reading and writing.
 That's how we write to a channel:

 ```csharp
 await ch.Writer.WriteAsync("My first message");